Higher education providers

 Reporting the default

 Providers are required to notify their students and the TPS Director in writing within 24 hours of the default occurring.
-There are also other reporting and notice requirements providers must fulfill upon default.
+There are also other reporting and notice requirements providers must fulfil upon default.

 Obligations if a provider defaults